 Raw vs Scaled output values¶

-So if WPILib handles all this scaling, why would you ever need to calibrate your speed controller?
+So if WPILib handles all this scaling, why would you ever need to calibrate your motor controller?
 The values WPILib uses for scaling are approximate based on measurement of a number of samples of each controller type.
-Due to a variety of factors, the timing of an individual speed controller may vary slightly.
+Due to a variety of factors, the timing of an individual motor controller may vary slightly.
 In order to definitively eliminate “humming” (midpoint signal interpreted as slight movement in one direction) and drive the controller all the way to each extreme, calibrating the controllers is still recommended.
 In general, the calibration procedure for each controller involves putting the controller into calibration mode then driving the input signal to each extreme, then back to the midpoint.
-For examples on how to use these speed controllers in your code, see Using Motor Controllers in Code/Using PWM Speed Controllers
+For examples on how to use these motor controllers in your code, see Using Motor Controllers in Code/Using PWM Motor Controllers